 Conferences provide opportunities to learn in general sessions from experts in the field, gain knowledge and review best practices with colleagues in concurrent sessions, and participate in interactive workshops.
 The variety of learning formats also may include poster sessions, exhibitor presentations, and formal and informal networking opportunities.

-Building on the Annual Conference which began over 35 years ago, NACADA also offers yearly Summer Institutes, Administrators' and Assessment Institutes, ten Region Conferences, seminars and symposiums on current topics, state conferences, web events and most recently, international conferences.
+Building on the Annual Conference which began over 40 years ago, NACADA also offers yearly Summer, Administrators', Assessment, and Research Institutes, ten Region Conferences, area drive-ins, web events, and international conference.
 A short description of NACADA's events is given below.

 Annual Conference – The Annual Conference offers a broad range of presentations (theoretical, practical, and interactive) which focus on critical academic advising issues.
 Session formats include preconference workshops; concurrent and poster presentations; round table discussions; and exhibits.

-Regional Conferences – Regional Conferences provide academic advisors, academic advising administrators, and faculty advisors throughout each region an opportunity for networking, discussion of issues, and professional development.
-Typically, these two-three day events include general sessions, concurrent sessions, and networking activities.
-Advising issues are explored with fellow colleagues who have experienced and solved similar challenges, with the goal of refining and improving advising programs and gathering new ideas.
+Region Conferences – Region Conferences provide academic advisors, academic advising administrators, and faculty advisors throughout each region an opportunity for networking, discussion of issues, and professional development.
+Typically, these three-day events include preconference workshops, general sessions, concurrent and poster presentations, and networking activities.

 Assessment Institute – The Assessment Institute is designed to assist institutions with the development of a comprehensive assessment program across the institution.
 Participants are provided information and assistance with the development of advising mission and value statements; goals; delivery outcomes and student learning outcomes for academic advising; and with the design of a plan for measuring the achievements of outcomes.